nathanielxd/flutterfall/docs/DOCS.md

     └── pubspec.yaml
 ```

-The _lib/_ folder must contain directories each representing a **piece of functionality** or **feature** and finally the entry-point of your app, _main.dart_:
+The `lib/features` folder must contain directories, each representing a piece of functionality or **feature**.

+The `lib/` directory must contain your app's entry points (e.g., `main_development.dart`), localisation files, and other plugins and extensions.

 ![](assets/screenshots/lib_dir_example.png)

-The _packages/_ folder contain directories each representing a **module** that exposes **models** and **data repositories** or a theme library.
-Generally, custom packages made solely for the project.
+The `packages/` folder contains directories, each representing a module that exposes models, data repositories, or a theme library.
+Custom packages are generally made solely for the project.

 ![](assets/screenshots/packages_dir_example.png)

-Treating packages as microservices is beneficial to the overall structure therefore it is also allowed to host them somewhere separate, for example on multiple github repositories.
-The _/packages_ folder only contains **local** packages.
+Treating packages as microservices benefits the overall structure; therefore, it is also allowed to host them somewhere separate, for example, on multiple GitHub repositories.
+The `packages/` folder only contains local packages.

 ### Feature Directory